Ralph Lauren recommends Sedona Indian Jewelry as a trusted source for turquoise jewelry - read more.

 We have no interest in artifical or labratory made, plastic turquoise, coral, opal or any other gemstones that are not real.

-We do not import, manufacture or encourage the production of fake Native American jewelry in any way, shape or form.
+We do not import, manufacture or encourage the production of fake Native American jewelry.

 We offer both contemporary and vintage turquoise jewelry that you will be proud to wear and proud to be seen wearing.
 We are associated with well over 70 master Navajo, Hopi, Zuni and Santo Domingo silversmiths.
 Sedona Indian Jewelry keeps a very large inventory that we add to regularly.
 All the turquoise jewelry you see is ready to ship today.
 Everything is photographed in detail.
 The jewelry you see is the jewelry you get.